NEZNAMY/TAB/.github/wiki/feature_guide_nametags.md

 Since Minecraft 1.9, teams affect tamed animals as well, displaying prefix/suffix on them as well and if nametags are set to be invisible, they will be completely invisible as well.
 If you want to avoid it, install [this plugin](https://www.spigotmc.org/resources/109466/).

 ## Additional note 3 - Changing name itself
-Teams do not allow to change the nametag name itself.
-The only way to achieve this goal is to send & modify packets to replace the player's actual profile name with a fake one.
-This is very complicated and can have a lot of side effects.
-This is out of scope of TAB and is in fact something nick plugins are trying to achieve.
-As such, **TAB does not offer this**.

-Once you find a nick plugin that supports this, you will need to [make sure TAB properly detects this](https://github.com/NEZNAMY/TAB/wiki/How-to-display-name-from-nickname-plugins#proper-compatibility-with-plugins-that-change-profile-name) to make name-bound features (such as nametags) work properly for nicked players.
+Teams do not allow to change the nametag name itself and TAB does not offer this functionality in any (other) way.
+For more information, see [How to display name from nickname plugins - Nametag](https://github.com/NEZNAMY/TAB/wiki/How-to-display-name-from-nickname-plugins#nametag).

 ## Additional note 4 - F1 view
 Using teams causes player nametags to remain visible when using F1 view.